Abstinence from sexual activity is a healthy choice and an effective way of avoiding pregnancy and HIV/STDs.

 - Nearly all teens – including those who have avoided sexual intercourse – will have engaged in some form of sexual activity by age 20.

-- While these numbers seem high, rates of teen sexual activity are declining.
+- Rates of teen sexual activity are declining.
 Today's teens are less likely to have sex than their parents or grandparents.

 - Parents can be effective supporters of abstinence from sexual activity by: